DayanaYuan/RAA-KGC/README.md

 For Wikidata5M transductive dataset, we provide a script to download the Wikidata5M dataset from its official website.
 This will download data for both transductive and inductive settings.
 The dataset can be found at [Wikidata5M](https://deepgraphlearning.github.io/project/wikidata5m "Wikidata5M Project").

 The model we are using is bert-base-uncased.

+If you have any questions about the code, please contact Duanyang Yuan (ydy_n1@nudt.edu.cn)